pgdogdev/docs/docs/features/authentication.md

 passthrough_auth = "enabled"
 ```

 This will require clients to send passwords in plain text.
 PgDog will create a connection pool for the database/user pair and the provided password.
-The database must exist in `pgdog.toml`.
+The database must exist in [`pgdog.toml`](../configuration/pgdog.toml/databases.md).

-The connection pool is dynamic and will created the first time a client connects.
+The connection pool is dynamic and will be created the first time a client connects.
 When configuration is reloaded, the connection pool is removed.
 As long as `passthrough_auth` is enabled between config changes, clients won't be impacted, since connection pools will be recreated next time clients reconnect or execute a query.

 ### Security

 Sending plain text passwords over unencrypted connections isn't ideal, even if PgDog and Postgres are on the same local network.
 For this reason, `passthrough_auth = "enabled"` will only work if PgDog is configured to use [TLS encryption](tls.md).

-If you don't want to setup TLS (it has some impact on latency), you can override this behavior and send passwords via a plain text (unsecured) connection:
+If you don't want to set up TLS (it has some impact on latency), you can override this behavior and send passwords via plain text (unsecured) connection:

 ```toml
 [general]